joezaq/MATLAB-Pneumonia-Detection-from-Chest-X-ray/README.md

 ### Support Vector Machine
 The Support Vector Machine (SVM) model demonstrated strong classification performance in distinguishing between normal and pneumonia chest X-ray images.

 The confusion matrix shows 83 correct predictions and 6 misclassifications, indicating high model reliability.
-The model achieved a precision of 0.932, recall of 0.934, and F1-score of 0.933, reflecting balanced performance in detecting both positive and negative cases.
+The model achieved a precision of 0.932, recall of 0.934, and an F1-score of 0.933, reflecting balanced performance in detecting both positive and negative cases.

 <image src="Images/Screenshot.png" width=300>